nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md

-# GeneLab bioinformatics processing pipeline for Illumina RNA-sequencing data
+# GeneLab bioinformatics processing pipeline for Illumina RNA-sequencing data from Prokaryotic organisms

-> **This page holds an overview and instructions for how GeneLab processes RNAseq datasets.
-Exact processing commands, GL-DPPD-7101 version used, and processed data output files for specific datasets are provided in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).**
+> **This page holds an overview and instructions for how GeneLab processes RNAseq datasets derived from Prokaryotic organisms.
+Exact processing commands, GL-DPPD-7115 version used, and processed data output files for specific datasets are provided in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/).**

 ---

 **Date:** January 28, 2025 [CHANGE TO BASELINE DATE]
+**Revision:** -
 **Document Number:** GL-DPPD-7115

 **Submitted by:**